 If you need to take a poop on a hike and you’re not near a composting privy or toilet, it is recommended that you bury your poop in a cathole so that it can biodegrade, animals won’t dig it up, and it won’t disturb other visitors.

 You’d think everyone knew how to dig a cathole to bury their poop, but it’s surprisingly hard to do in certain soil types.
-That was one of the the main themes of the Leave No Trace Cathole digging lesson I gave on Saturday on an AMC beginner backpacking trip we did in the White Mountains.

-If you’re a Leave No Trace Trainer, there’s a copy of the Cathole Lesson Plan I prepared for this exercise at the end of this post.
+Note: If you’re a Leave No Trace Trainer, there’s a copy of the Cathole Lesson Plan I prepared for this exercise at the end of this post.
 The pine cones worked really well as fake poop.

-In most locations, dig a cathole 6-8 inches deep and 4-6 inches inches in diameter.
+In most locations, dig a cathole 6-8 inches deep and 4-6 inches in diameter.
 This can be difficult if the soil is full of rocks and roots like it is in New England, so give yourself a little extra time to find a good spot to dig.
 It might take you a few tries.
 In air or desert conditions, dig a cathole 4-6 inches deep and 4-6 inches in diameter.

 Where to Dig a Cathole

-When digging a cathole, select an inconspicuous site at least 200 feet (70 steps) from the nearest trail, campsite, or water source, including streams, rivers, ponds and lakes.
+When digging a cathole, select an inconspicuous site at least 200 feet (70 steps) from the nearest trail, campsite, or water source, including streams, rivers, ponds, and lakes.
 The best sites have deep organic soil with a dark rich color and good exposure to sunlight to aid in decomposition.
 Avoid areas with water runoff, particularly above water sources, which might erode your cathole and carry your waste into the local water supply.
 If you are camping with a large group or for an extended time, make sure to widely disperse everyone’s cathole locations, and use a single cathole for each poop.

 Toilet Paper, Wet Wipes, and Tampons

-Wet wipes, tampons and all other hygiene products should always be packed out with you and disposed of when you get back to civilization.
-To minimize smells in the ziplocs, mix the waste paper with crushed aspirin.
+Wet wipes, tampons, and all other hygiene products should always be packed out with you and disposed of when you get back to civilization.
+To minimize smells in the Ziplocs, mix the waste paper with crushed aspirin.

-After you finish your business, bury your waste with the toilet paper on the bottom if the hole.
+After you finish your business, bury your waste with the toilet paper on the bottom of the hole.
 Fill the cathole with the original soil you dug up and disguise it with leave little and forest duff.

 When urinating, pee on rocks, gravel, or mineral soil instead of vegetation.
 This will protect plans from being chewed on by animals looking for salt.